Online sellers and service providers

 i) Keep proper records and accounts of business transactions

 For tax reporting purposes, you are required to set up a record keeping system to track your income and expenses from the onset so that the income earned and business expenses claimed can be readily determined.
-These documentary evidence must be kept for a minimum of five years, in line with statutory requirements.
+These documentary evidence must be kept for five years, in line with statutory requirements.

 If you meet all the conditions as listed on the Simplified Record Keeping Requirements for Small Businesses (PDF, 515.3KB), you may adopt Simplified Record Keeping.
 This means that you will only need to keep business records (e.g. registers, listings) and not source documents (e.g. receipts and invoices).
 IRAS may still request the original business records for verification purposes.

 You are encouraged to adopt accounting software that are able to meet IRAS’ requirements to assist you in complying with your tax obligations.
 You are also encouraged to keep a separate bank account for your online business to facilitate you in identifying business transactions for tax reporting purposes.